bbalganjjm/natural_js/docs/implementation/roadmap.md

 - Use browser and JavaScript standards for replaceable helpers while preserving framework-visible behavior.
 Rewrite retained behavior with optimized, readable code rather than copying old implementations.
 Avoid wrapper APIs with no framework responsibility.
 - Keep authored HTML and CSS authoritative.
 Use data markers instead of DOM IDs for binding; prevent duplicate IDs in repeated rows and simultaneous views.
 Generate only repeated or necessary supporting elements; optional templates and themes must not force a design.
 - Use direct functions, plain objects, consistent options and results, and close placement of relevant code and types.
 Compile template bindings once, update affected fields, and measure speed on fixed nested-data fixtures.
 Measure agent correctness first, then context read, changes, elapsed time, and available token usage.
-- New 2.0 source and package files in `v2/` use Apache-2.0.
-Leave the 1.x source, package metadata, bundles, headers, and root LGPL license untouched.
+- The new 2.0 root source and package use Apache-2.0.
+Preserve the 1.x source, package metadata, bundles, headers, and LGPL license under `v1/`.
 - New API names and signatures are decided in M1.
 Record each change in English OKF concepts, folder indexes, and the bundle log; pass the changed docs check with zero errors.

 # Verification log